zencart/documentation/content/user/upgrading/upgrading.md

 **READ THIS FIRST: [How do I rebuild my site on the new version, instead of upgrading?](https://www.zen-cart.com/entry.php?3-How-do-I-rebuild-my-site-on-the-new-version-instead-of-upgrading)**

-Detailed upgrade instructions that help you retain your customizations while upgrading to new features, can be found in your ZIP file under the [/docs/2.readme_how_to_upgrade.html](https://www.zen-cart.com/docs/2.readme_how_to_upgrade.html) file and also in this [related article](/user/upgrading/detailed_upgrading/).
+Detailed upgrade instructions that help you retain your customizations while upgrading to new features, can be found in this [related article](/user/upgrading/detailed_upgrading/).

+Before you begin, remember to make a [complete backup of your files and database](/user/running/backup/).

 ### <font color="#ff0000"> **A. If you want to PRESERVE YOUR CUSTOMIZATIONS, use these instructions [upgrading and preserving customizations](/user/upgrading/detailed_upgrading/)** </font>